-A number port allows you to move a pre-existing number with another carrier to be used on your Zoom Phone account.
+A number port allows you to move a pre-existing number from another carrier to be used on your Zoom Phone account.

 This article covers: